For decades, schools and extracurricular programs were stuck fundraising the only way they could: by selling products.

 An Alabama High School has adopted a single-donation fundraiser that draws on the knowledge that parents are tired of being incessantly bothered for money, offering a “$50 or more” donation option to parents in exchange for not asking for anything else all year.

-Parents don’t want to be disturbed by constant appeals to fund this and give money to that, but product fundraisers – with their limited ability to raise a couple bucks here and there – must resort to pestering.
+Parents don’t want to be disturbed by constant appeals to fund this and give money to that, but product fundraisers – with their limited ability to raise a couple of bucks here and there – must resort to pestering.

 It’s bad enough that there’s a seemingly unstoppable flood of product fundraisers.
 It’s even worse that these product fundraisers don’t offer products that parents actually want to purchase.

 Sure, popcorn is fun and candles smell nice, but people are rarely in need of the things that product fundraisers are focused on selling.
-And, after enough accumulation of pity-purchased products, the sickening sweetness of that candy-coated popcorn is more nuisance than nicety.
+And, after enough accumulation of pity-purchased products, the sickening sweetness of that candy-coated popcorn is more nuisance than a nicety.

 Snap!
 Raise co-founder Cole Morgan grew up in a home all too familiar with the maddening misery of a cookie dough fundraiser.
 To this day he remembers vividly his mom’s ranting about his sister’s fundraising cookie dough that was still shoved in the back of their freezer five years after the fundraiser had ended – a freezer that the family bought specifically for storing the dreaded dough.